 Job Development and Placement

-Who provides it?
-Job developers, employment specialists, account managers, career navigators in education and training programs.
+Who provides job development and placement?
+Job developers, employment specialists, account managers, and career navigators in education and training programs provide job development assistance.

-Why is it important?
+Why is job development and placement important?
 Job seekers often need support in identifying and accessing job opportunities.
-In addition, workforce programs are typically held accountable for meeting goals around job placement or post-program outcomes.
+In addition, workforce programs are typically held accountable for meeting goals around job placement or postprogram outcomes.
 This is true in publicly funded programs, such as those funded through the Workforce Innovation and Opportunity Act, or those supported through foundations or other private grants.